 Best Nursing Home in District of Columbia Awards 2021

 Short-term Care Quality

 In addition to earning a great overall grade, this facility excelled at short-term care.
 In fact, we gave it an A for that category.
-In our short-term care grade, we strive to create a sound gauge for rehabilitation.
-In doing so, we look at a facility's offerings of skilled nursing services, including both registered nurses and physical therapy, as well as speech therapy.
-Fortunately, it looks like this nursing home has registered nurses on staff.
-Not every nursing home employs these types of nurses.
-However, according to the information they provided, they do not appear to employ physical therapists.
-The last datapoint we assessed in this area is the percentage of patients who were able to leave the nursing home and return home.
-We discovered that 5.8 percent of this facility's residents were able to return home.
+Short-term care grades are typically employed to gauge a facility's rehabilitation services.
+To offer good rehabilitation services, nursing homes generally need to provide better levels of highly skilled nursing.
+These types of services include registered nurses, physical therapists, respiratory therapists and other highly trained professionals.
+Fortunately, it appear that this facility has registered nurses on staff.
+Not all facilities employs these types of nurses.
+On the other hand, based on the data they provided, it does not look like the facility employs physical therapists.
+Finally, we considered the percentage of patients who were able to return to the community from this nursing home.
+We found that 5.5 percent of this nursing home's patients returned home.